xplshn/mpb-schollz/README.md

 ## Why another multi progress bar?

-Iam aware of the working and tested multi progress bars out there.
+I am aware of the working and tested multi progress bars out there.
 Use them if you want a battle-tested library.

 I am using `schollz/progressbar` heavily, because it is simple and covers all my cases, except multiple progress bars.